-- 1. To receive the financial statements for the year ended 31 December 2015 and the Reports of the Directors and auditor and the Directors' Remuneration Report for that period. - 2.
-To re-elect J-J. Murray as a Director, who retires by rotation under article 23.2 of the Company's articles of association. - 3.
-To re-elect X. Mignolet as a Director, who retires by rotation under article 23.2 of the Company's articles of association. - 4.
-To re-elect M-C. Leon as a Director, who retires by rotation under article 23.2 of the Company's articles of association. - 5.
-To declare a final dividend in respect of 2015 of £0.40 per ordinary share. - 6.
-That KPMG LLP be re-appointed as auditor of the Company to hold office from the conclusion of this meeting until the conclusion of the next Annual General Meeting at which accounts are laid before the Company and that its remuneration be fixed by the Directors. - 7.
+- 1. To receive the financial statements for the year ended 31 December 2016 and the Reports of the Directors and auditor and the Directors' Remuneration Report for that period. - 2.
+To re-elect M. Gailer as a Director, who retires by rotation under article 23.2 of the Company's articles of association. - 3.
+To re-elect H. Shouler as a Director, who retires by rotation under article 23.2 of the Company's articles of association. - 4.
+To declare a final dividend in respect of 2016 of £0.40 per ordinary share. - That PwC LLP be re-appointed as auditor of the Company to hold office from the conclusion of this Meeting until the conclusion of the next Annual General Meeting at which accounts are laid before the Company and that its remuneration be fixed by the Directors. - 6.
 That the Directors be generally and unconditionally authorised in accordance with Section 549 of the Companies Act 2006 (the "Act") to exercise all the powers of the Company to allot relevant securities (as defined in Section 550 of the Act) up to an aggregate nominal value equal to the whole of the authorised but unissued share capital of the Company immediately following the passing of this resolution provided that such authority shall (unless and to the extent previously revoked, varied or renewed by the Company in general meeting) expire at the conclusion of five years from the date this resolution is passed provided that such authority shall allow the Company to make an offer or enter into an agreement which would or might require relevant securities to be allotted after the expiry of such authority and the Directors may allot relevant securities in pursuance of any such offer or agreement as if the authority conferred by this resolution had not expired.